 Now, Broadway is dotted with restaurants, markets, and family-owned small businesses in very affordable mixed use retail spaces.

 We recently published a story about a successful retail business on Liberty, Cream; the story also covered the possible retail use for an old firehouse building on Broadway.

 Many of the buildings on Broadway are perfect candidates for the kind of retail success being enjoyed by Cream.

-These buildings work well in mixed use context, especially given Newburgh’s recent zoning changes, which emphasizes Live Work as an encouraged option for business owners.
+These buildings would work well in a mixed use context, especially given Newburgh’s recent zoning changes, which emphasizes Live Work as an encouraged option for business owners.
 Buildings available to rent or buy are listed here.